 About the Center

-The Paris Business and International Affairs Center is located on rue Saint-Amand in the 15th arrondissement, in a residential area located on rue de la Convention and rue de Vaugirard.
+The Paris Business and International Affairs Center is located on rue Saint-Amand in the 15th arrondissement, in a residential area near the Convention and rue de Vaugirard metro stops.
 The area has many shops and is served by public transportation.

 Nathalie Lenfant has been with IES Abroad Paris since 1998.
 She was named Associate Director of the Paris French Studies program in 2002, and became the Director of the Paris Business and International Affairs program when it opened in 2007.
 She holds a Licence degree in English with a specialization in American Civilization from the University of Poitiers, as well as a certificate in translation and interpretation.
 She has a graduate degree from the Ecole Supérieure de Traducteur Interprète et Commerce Extérieur and from the Catholic University of Lille.
 During her studies, she spent a year as a foreign exchange student in Richmond, Virginia and a summer at Oregon State University.
 Prior to joining IES, Mme.
 Lenfant worked at the French National Office of AFS (American Field Service) as a regional coordinator of volunteering and as a coordinator of housing, intercultural training, and student activities.